samwisehawkins/wrftools/README.md

 The design is slowly evolving into a more modular structure, but one that allows all of the modules to be run together if so desired.
 I will call these modules components, to distinguish them from pure python modules.
 There are currently the following components:

-* fetch          - a thin wrapper around gribmaster
+* fetch          - a thin wrapper around gribmaster, fetches boundary conditions
 * prepare        - ensures correct files present, does some linking, updates namelist files
 * simulate       - runs WPS and WRF
 * post           - adds metadata, compresses files
 * visualise      - calls NCL with specified scripts.
 Note the English (i.e. correct ;) spelling
-* extract        - extracts time-series of variables at specified locations
+* extract        - extracts time-series of variables at specified locations, relies on NCL
-* finalise       - removes files, transfer locally, archive etc.
+* finalise       - removes files, transfers locally, archive etc.
 * dispatch       - send out emails, plots etc

-Each component can be run stand-alone, with a configuration file.
-Alternatively the [run_forecast.py](run_forecast.py) script will run all components specified.
+Each component has an associated python module, so everything to do with the fetch component is defined within fetch.py.
+Each compoenent has an associated boolean option within the config file, so to run the functions associated with the fetch component, set `fetch : true` in the config file, or use `--fetch=true` at the command line.

 ## Configuration